Appliance Shopping Guide

 Step 1: Analyze your needs

-You could be someone who is either needing an appliance urgently or you could be someone who expects a certain appliance to crash soon and is looking for replacement.
+You could be someone who is either needing an appliance urgently or you could be someone who expects a certain appliance to crash soon and is looking for a replacement.
 In the first case, you will rush to the closest store or look up online to find one that suits your needs.
-While doing this, you may ?tend to get sidetracked and forget your actual needs.
+While doing this, you may tend to get sidetracked and forget your actual needs.

 Some people buy appliances because they are visually appealing or if it comes at a very low price or if it has attractive freebies.
 All of this leads to you ending up with an appliance that does not suit your requirements.
 You’ll probably regret your purchase immediately.